rishabhcv/spring-boot-basics/README.md

 3. Create complete Spring configuration file; define component-scan.
 4. Create a View Resolver for JSP.
 5. To Implement Internationalization, we had to implement a message source amd locale resolver.
-6. Configure web-xml with the Dsipatcher Servlet.
+6. Configure web-xml with the Dispatcher Servlet.

 ### A Simple Rest Service